kism37/kx/README.md

 kx reads each JavaScript file from a target and finds bug **classes**, not just patterns.

 It's not another secret scanner.
-It builds a structural model of each JS bundle -- schemas, mutations, network calls, session refs, sinks, taint paths -- and reasons about whether the behaviour represents a real vulnerability.
+It builds a structural model of each JS bundle, schemas, mutations, network calls, session refs, sinks, taint paths, and reasons about whether the behaviour represents a real vulnerability.
 It works on production-minified code where every variable is a one-character alias, and it recovers original TypeScript sources from sourcemaps when they're shipped.

 ---